stellawroblewski/PL_homework6/README.md

 **Part 3. reduction**
 Written in SML.
-(NOTE: some of the more complication lambda functions, like fib and collatz, take a decently long time to fully run.)
+(NOTE: some of the more complication lambda functions, like fib and collatz, take a decently long time to fully run.
+Even simple functions like is_even take at least a minute on small inputs like three.)

 **Part 4. testing**
 Our tests beyond the required lambda calculus functions include a '.lc' files containing a recursive power function, recursive and iterative factorial, is_even, division, and a collatz function.
+The collatz function does not finish running on the input of 4, ending in an overflow error.
+We are unsure if this is an error in the lambda calculus implemention, or a result of inefficient interpretation.

 **Part 5. write some terms**
 For each of the required functions there is a simple test implementing them within their named '.lc' files inside of the 'main' function.
+The implementations of `pred` and `power` were taken from Wikipedia, so we feel the need to at least explain their mechanics here.

+`pred` relies on a helper term `phi` that maps a pair (m,n) to (n,n+1):

+`pred := fn n => first ( n phi (pair zero zero ))`

+n applications of phi to (0,0) results in the pair (n-1,n) if n>0 and simply (0,0) if n=0, so taking the first element of this pair suffices for finding the predicate.

+We have

+`power := fn n => fn m => n m`

+This correctness may be verified inductively.
+With m=0, the term reduces to

 Additionally, for several of the functions, there are numbered files running various tests on the same function.